SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

-You deploy a CNI (calico or cilium), the OpenStack Cloud Controller Manager (OCCM), the cinder CSI driver to clusters; optionally also a metrics server (default is true), an nginx ingress controller (also defaulting to true), the flux2 controller, the cert-manager.
+You deploy a CNI (calico or cilium), the OpenStack Cloud Controller Manager (OCCM), the cinder CSI driver to clusters; optionally also a metrics server (default is true), a nginx ingress controller (also defaulting to true), the flux2 controller, the cert-manager.
 Some of these tools come with binaries that you can use for management purposes and which get installed on the management host in `/usr/local/bin/`.